-The Board of Directors has affirmatively determined, considering generally all relevant facts and circumstances regarding each non-management director, that none of Mr. Balcaen, Mr. Bruckmann, Mr. Fiedler, Mr. Ill, Mr. Onorato, Mr. Runge or Dr. Smith Bogart have a material relationship that would interfere with such director's exercise of independent judgment in carrying out the responsibilities of a director, and therefore they are independent within the meaning of the standards for independence set forth in the Company's corporate governance guidelines, which are consistent with applicable Securities and Exchange Commission ("SEC") rules and New York Stock Exchange ("NYSE") corporate governance standards.
-Definitions of independence for directors and committee members can be found in the Company's Corporate Governance Guidelines, which can be found on the Company's website at www.mohawkind.com under the heading "Investor Information" and the subheading "Corporate Governance."
+The Board of Directors has affirmatively determined, considering generally all relevant facts and circumstances regarding each non-management director, that none of Mr. Balcaen, Mr. Bruckmann, Mr. Ill, Mr. Onorato, Mr. Runge or Dr. Bogart have a material relationship that would interfere with such director's exercise of independent judgment in carrying out the responsibilities of a director, and therefore they are independent within the meaning of the standards for independence set forth in the Company's corporate governance guidelines, which are consistent with applicable Securities and Exchange Commission ("SEC") rules and New York Stock Exchange ("NYSE") corporate governance standards.
+Definitions of independence for directors and committee members can be found in the Company's Corporate Governance Guidelines, which can be found on the Company's website at www.mohawkind.com/stockholdersmeeting.aspx.